 In addition to advisory, every ECS site has a counseling department, with at least one full time counselor.
 It is the counselor's role to facilitate additional resources for students.
 As needed, students may be recommended to seek care from an outside mental health agency depending on need.
-Parents/guardians of students recommended to receive such services will be notified and written permission will be secured prior to the student receiving these services.
+With student consent, parents/guardians of students recommended to receive such services will be informed prior to the student receiving these services.